AaronGotlieb/Checkers/README.md

 		1 = left

 	pieceColor:
-		0 = not a piece and unavaliable move
+		0 = not a piece and unavailable move
-		1 = not a piece but avaliable move r = red
+		1 = not a piece but available move r = red
 		b = black